 Prior to selecting the 18-credit graduation program, designated school personnel shall meet with each student and the student's parent/legal guardian to provide an explanation of the relative requirements, advantages, and disadvantages of this graduation option.
+Students and parents may opt for the 18-credit option at any point in high school and will sign a form with the school counselor indicating selection of this choice.
+Students may revert to the 24-credit option at any time.

-18-Credit Career and Technical Education Graduation Pathway S.1003.4282
+18- Credit Career and Technical Education Graduation Pathway $\underline{S.1003.4282}$